-Tasked with doing something hard and important, distraction sets in.
-Usually its a phone notification or endless internet surfing.
+Tasked with doing something hard and important, I find distraction sets in.
+Usually it’s a phone notification or endless internet surfing.
 This kind of distraction is unfortunately common, but it’s obvious and therefore easily overcome with a little self-awareness.

-The worse kind of distraction is, luckily, less common.
-It is sinister in that it’s disguised as something important.
-I find when I have something I’m truly worried about, I distract myself with an fake existential crisis.
-Just as I’m about to sit down and get to work I’ll be struck with ” What does it all mean?”, “Why are we all here?”, and “What is the meaning of life?”
+There is a worse kind of distraction.
+It is, luckily, less common, but it’s sinister trait is it disguised as something important.
+When I have something I’m truly worried about, I distract myself with a fake existential crisis.
+Just as I’m about to sit down and get to work I’ll be struck with ” What does it all mean?”, “Why are we here?”, and “What is the meaning of life?”

-These questions are extremely important!
-To ignore them for the sake of your earthly project would be a terrible mistake….
+These questions are extremely important, of course.
+To ignore them for the sake of an earthly project would be a terrible mistake….

 The next time you’re blindsided by the big questions, don’t try to determine if they are more important than your current task.
 Ask if it’s the appropriate time.